CPprogramming1922/PythonPortfolio/README.md

 # PythonPortfolio
-Here are some projects I've done in python
+Here are some projects I've done in python, the LRT fare calculator is probably the most useful program I've written